apollographql/apollo-server/docs/source/federation/core-concepts.md

 ## Extending external types

 Returning a reference to an author represents just one side of a relationship.
 A true data graph should expose the ability to navigate relationships in both directions.
 You'll want to be able to go from a product to its reviews, for example.
-While these fields are exposed on `Product` for the client to query, they can't be part of the accounts service because they are a concern of the reviews service.
+While these fields are exposed on `Product` for the client to query, they can't be part of the product catalog service because they are a concern of the reviews service.

 The `extend type` mechanism is all we need for this use case.
 While the `Product` type belongs to the product catalog service, other services can define extension fields on this type using the `extend type` syntax.